 Exempt Individual [24 CFR 960.601(b), Notice PIH 2015-12]

-The PHA will consider 20 hours per week as the minimum number of hours needed to qualify for a work activity exemption.
+The Housing Authority of Danville will consider 20 hours per week or 1040 hours over a 12-month period as the minimum number of hours needed to qualify for a work activity exemption.

+A two-month exempted period from community service will be allowed to new mothers.
+This period may be the birth month and either the month prior or the month following the birth or combination thereof.

+Is a member of a non-public housing over-income family.

 Notification Requirements [24 CFR 960.605(c)(2), Notice PIH 2015-12, Notice PIH 2016- 06]

-The PHA will provide the family with a copy of the Community Service Policy found in Exhibit 11-1 of this chapter, at lease-up, lease renewal, when a family member is determined to be subject to the community service requirement during the lease term, and at any time upon the family’s request.
-The policy will notify the family that self-certification forms are subject to review by the PHA.
+The Housing Authority of Danville will provide the family with a copy of the Community Service Policy found in Exhibit 11-1 of this chapter, at lease-up, lease renewal, when a family member is determined to be subject to the community service requirement during the lease term, and at any time upon the family’s request.

 11-I.C.
 DETERMINATION OF EXEMPTION STATUS AND COMPLIANCE [24 CFR 960.605(c)(3)]

-Where the lease term does not coincide with the effective date of the annual reexamination, the PHA will change the effective date of the annual reexamination to coincide with the lease term.
-In making this change, the PHA will ensure that the annual reexamination is conducted within 12 months of the last annual reexamination.
+Where the lease term does not coincide with the effective date of the annual reexamination, the Housing Authority of Danville will not change the effective date of the annual reexamination to coincide with the lease term.

 Change in Status between Annual Determinations